dzsoni/wifiTool/README.md

 Download JAR file from
 https://github.com/me-no-dev/arduino-esp32fs-plugin/releases/tag/1.0

-The files are stored in the "data" library. and you will need to upload the, with the uplod tool in order for the firmware to work well.
+The files are stored in the "data" library. and you will need to upload with the upload tool in order to work the firmware well.

-The router - password are kept in a json file named "secrets.json" so you can set the data before uploading the data into the SPIFSS, this way you do not even have to run the wifi manger the first time.
+The router passwords are kept in a json file named "secrets.json", so you can set the ssid-pasword pairs before uploading the json file into the SPIFSS, this way you do not even have to run the wifi manger.
 And it contains all the HTML pages as well.

-Once the code is uploaded, if we fail to connect the AP will run on the ESP and you can connect to it by looking for a router name "config" and connecting to it - on connect a web page will open and it will be redirected to the main page of the configuration tool
+Once the code is uploaded, an AP will run on the ESP and you can connect to it by looking for a AP name:"config".
+On connect, a web page will open and it will be redirected to the main page of the configuration tool.

 The page has 3 links:

 ## Wifi setup
-This page allows you to set up to 3 router/password for the system to check for connection.
+This page allows you to set up to 3 router/password pair for checking at connection.
-Once save is hit, the file gets re-written and the ESP will restart and try connecting using the new data.
+Once you save the passwords, the board restarts, and the new passords will be used.

 ## OTA
 Pre compile the firmware on your computer and use this page to upload and flash a new firmware to the ESP.(The OTAwebpage.htm run from program memory so its not necessary upload to SPIFFS.
 It's provided for source code.)